New laws take effect across US on abortion, policing, taxes - NewsBreak

 MINIMUM WAGE

-California will become the first state to require a $15-an-hour minimum wage for businesses with more than 25 employees.
+California will become the first state to for businesses with more than 25 employees.
 A number of other locations across the country have already reached the $15 threshold.

 More than 20 other states are also increasing their minimum wages to amounts of less than $15.
 A handful of states have no state-level minimum wage law, meaning they rely on the federal minimum wage of $7.25 per hour.